obwan02/xanal/README.md

 - [ ] Better CLI (maybe have different methods of running as subcommands).
 For example `xanal common <FILE>` and `xanal crib offset <CRIB> <OFFSET> <FILE>` and `xanal crib search <CRIB> <SEARCH> <FILE>`.
 May have different method in future the previous commands are just examples.

 ## Future Versions (To be announced)
+- [ ] Move error messages to an other module
 - [ ] Move test files to test folder (and make proper tests)
 - [ ] Improve most common byte evaluator
 - [ ] Add likelihood of the key found being correct (analyse difference between two known frequencies)